lvy010/lvy010/README.md

 ## Building

 - Gradually updating the “Re: CS – From Zero to X” series in the repo: [X-Plore](https://github.com/lvy010/X-Plore)
-- Preparing an **agent + my_note -> X-Plore 2.0** to help those who are interested enjoy a joyful programming exploration journey
+- Preparing an **agent + my_note -> X-Plore 2.0** to help those who are interested enjoy a joyful programming exploration journey.

 ## Coredump